Vaccine proof required in LA as strict mandate takes effect

 LOS ANGELES (AP) — People entering a wide variety of businesses in the city of Los Angeles had to show proof of COVID-19 vaccination starting Monday as one of the country’s strictest measures aimed at slowing the spread of the coronavirus took effect.

-The new rule covers businesses ranging from restaurants to shopping malls and theaters to nail and hair salons
+The new rule covers businesses ranging from restaurants to shopping malls and theaters to nail and hair salons.
+Business trade groups say the mandate will sow confusion and could present safety concerns for employees tasked with checking customers’ vaccination status.

-At Blue Bottle Coffee in the city’s Los Feliz neighborhood, a sign on the front door reminded patrons to show proof of vaccination for permission to eat indoors.
+The new rules caused little disruption at Blue Bottle Coffee in the city’s Los Feliz neighborhood, where a sign on the front door reminded patrons to show proof of vaccination for permission to eat indoors.

 Manager Matthew Cadena said the morning rush was mostly smooth as customers handed over their vaccine cards or showed photos of the cards on their cellphones.
 Some patrons had images of their vaccine cards on their phones’ home screens.